Scrashdown/PRU-Audio-Processing/Report/Report.md

 In the current design, we use only registers to store all values involved in the CIC filter computation.
 Each PRU has 32 registers `(r0-r31)`, but in practice only 30 are usable.
 This is because `r30` and `r31` are reserved for interacting with GPIO and triggering interrupts.

-Furthermore, since we use the PRU's additional register banks, we cannot use all the bits of `r0`, because the value of the first byte of `r0` is used as an offset value for register exchanges with the banks.
+Furthermore, since we use the PRU's 3 additional register banks, we cannot use all the bits of `r0`, because the value of the first byte of `r0` is used as an offset value for register exchanges with the banks.

 Another thing we need to take into account is that, apart from channel private data (values involved in the CIC filter computations for each channel), we also need to keep track of some channel _independent_ data : a byte counter to keep track of the number of bytes written in the host buffer, a sample counter to implement decimation, the host buffer's size and address and temporary values used for delaying and processing input.
+This data has to stay on the PRU at all times.

 We can fit the decimation counter in a single byte, as long as it does not exceed 255.
 However, the byte counter needs a complete register.
 The host's buffer size and address also each need one complete register.
 Finally, to store the temporary values that are a delay counter and the state of the PRU input pins.

 Also, in our implementation, even though we have 6 channels, we only have 3 output registers.
 After filling the 3 registers, their contents are written to the host buffer and they can be used to store new inputs.

-We store all this information the following way :
+We store all this information on PRU1 the following way :

 * **r0** : scratchpad offset (bits 0-7), decimation counter (bits 8-15), delay counter / temporary storage for inputs (bits 16-31)
 * **r23, r24, r25** : temporary storage for outputs of the filter, could be only one register, but this would add more memory operations which would add overhead